adulau/foo.be/_pages/paper-notebook-usage.markdown

 ### Size

-My two favorite size for notebooks are
+My two favorite size for notebooks are A5 and A6.
+The sizes that I tested are the following:

+- A5 - 145mm x 210mm
 - A6 - 105mm x 148mm
+- pocket size - 90mm x 140mm (Moleskine original size)
-- A5 - 145mm x 210mm
+- passport size (B7) - 90mm x 125mm

 The A6 size is perfect for wandering use as it fits in a pocket.
 The A5 size is more suitable for office or meeting use.